OctopusDeploy/blog/blog/2018-10/selenium/4-creating-the-framework/creating-the-framework.md

 So why use the decorator pattern instead of a class hierarchy implementing `AutomatedBrowser` directly?

-In implementing the decorator pattern we give ourselves the ability to create a whole range of independent implementations with features that enhance and customize how we interact with the browser, without trying to represent this implementations with a deep class hierarchy.
+In implementing the decorator pattern we give ourselves the ability to create a whole range of independent implementations with features that enhance and customize how we interact with the browser, without trying to represent these implementations with a deep class hierarchy.

 Two obvious implementations are those that configure instances of the `ChromeDriver` or the `FirefoxDriver` classes, allowing us to open either the Chrome or Firefox browsers.
 But as we move through this blog series we'll introduce a whole range of decorators that implement features such as proxies, stub methods for functionality not supported by mobile browsers, remote browsers and much more.